×

 What are the pros and cons of living in Costa Rica?

 "Expats and digital nomads often appreciate the laid-back lifestyle and friendly people in Costa Rica.
 They also enjoy the country's stunning natural beauty, with its lush rainforests, stunning beaches, and active volcanoes.
 Additionally, the cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
-On the downside, the infrastructure can be unreliable, and the language barrier can be a challenge for those who don't speak Spanish," explained one person living in Costa Rica.
+On the downside, the infrastructure can be unreliable, and the language barrier can be a challenge for those who don't speak Spanish," explained one expat living in Costa Rica.

 About the Author